Occupation of Japan: Japanese surrender and initial landings

 Following the dropping of atomic bombs and the entry of the Soviet Union into the war against Japan, on the night of 9–10 August 1945, Emperor Hirohito announced his decision that the Japanese government should accept the terms demanded by the Allies in the Potsdam Declaration to Prime Minister Kantarō Suzuki and his administration.
 On August 15, 1945, Emperor Hirohito announced Japan's surrender to the Japanese people in a nationwide radio broadcast.
 Two days after Japanese Emperor's first radio broadcast informing the surrender of Japan, Prince Naruhiko Higashikuni (a member of Japanese imperial family and father-in-law of Hirohito's eldest daughter, Shigeko Higashikuni) became first post-war Prime Minister on August 17, 1945.

+Army personnel-produced Technicolor film of MacArthur's arrival in allied-occupied Tokyo and flag-raising ceremony, September 1945.

 Japanese officials left for Manila on August 19 to meet MacArthur and to discuss surrender terms.
 On August 28, 1945, a week before the official surrender ceremony, 150 US personnel flew to Atsugi, Kanagawa Prefecture.
 They were followed by the USS Missouri, whose accompanying vessels landed the 4th Marine Regiment on the southern coast of Kanagawa.
 The 11th Airborne Division was airlifted from Okinawa to Atsugi Airdrome, 30 mi from Tokyo.
 Other Allied personnel followed.

 MacArthur arrived in Tokyo on August 30 and immediately decreed several laws.
 No Allied personnel were to assault Japanese people or eat the scarce Japanese food.
 Flying the Hinomaru (sun disc), national flag of Japan was initially severely restricted (although individuals and prefectural offices could apply for permission to fly it); this restriction was partially lifted in 1948 and completely lifted the following year.

 On September 2, 1945, Japan formally surrendered with the signing of the Japanese Instrument of Surrender.
 On September 6, U.S. President Truman approved a document titled "U.S. Initial Post-Surrender Policy for Japan".
 The document set two main objectives for the occupation: eliminating Japan's war potential and turning Japan into a democratic nation with pro-United Nations orientation.